bruderstein/PythonScript/docs/source/notepad.rst

    If no bufferID is given, then the language of the currently active buffer is returned.

    Returns :class:`LANGTYPE`

+.. method:: notepad.getNativeLangFileName() -> str

+   Gets the current native language file name

+.. method:: notepad.getTabColorID([view, [tabIndex] ]) -> int

+   Gets the tab color id for the given view and tab index If no view or tabIndex is given, then the currently active buffer is used.

 .. method:: notepad.getNppDir() -> str